 When children receive a good education, they can enter almost any profession open to others.
 They can work:

-Unfortunately, blind children often are not given a chance to develop as quickly or as fully as they could.
-In some countries more than half of the children who are born blind die of hunger or neglect before they are 5 years old.
-Following are 2 stories of blind children that will help you realize the difference that understanding and help from family and community can make.
+Unfortunately, children with vision loss often are not given a chance to develop as quickly or as fully as they could.
+In some countries more than half of the children who are born with vision loss die of hunger or neglect before they are 5 years old.
+Following are 2 stories of children that will help you realize the difference that understanding and help from family and community can make.

 SHANTI